CS-495-Cloud-Robotics-Team/PuppyPi/docs/features.rst

 - More advanced computer vision techniques, allowing PuppyPi to dynamically interact with its environment
 - Ability to run python programs on PuppyPi instead of individual ROS commands one by one
 - Final app functionalities - color tracking, apriltag recognition, and lidar
+- Advanced command generation - ability to extrapolate and move PuppyPi creatively